 • Organic dyes require high absorbance over a small wavelength range so that only light of a matching colour is emitted from the dye, e.g. for a yellow dye, blue light (435 - 480 nm) must be absorbed.

 • Materials that convert visible light into different forms of energy (such as solar cells, photosensors) will require high absorption, ideally across the visible region.
-These materials frequently have desirable band gaps, which can be determined using UV-Vis spectroscopy.
+These materials frequently have desirable band gaps, which can be determined using absorbance spectroscopy.

 • Transparent materials need to absorb as little visible light as possible.
 You can confirm this using UV-Vis spectroscopy.